RawToast/potential-potato/smartcloud-prices/thoughts.md

   - SBT assembly should build a docker image without much work
   - A compose setup would then be rather simple to implement

+## Assumptions

+- Avoid adding too many additional dependencies
+  - Only added Ember Client alongside circe literal for testing
+- As mentioned above, restricting the call limit to avoid hitting the rate limit is sufficient
+- I should avoid adding additional services
+  - Redis would be better for holding the cache (this would avoid different services holding different cached values)